axelvaldez/radical-companies/_posts/radical-model/2023-05-22-is-co-ownership-a-give-away.markdown

  </div>

 <h1>Warning!</h1>
  <p>As able and competent as you see your exmployees, they are not business people.
-They love their profession, but dealing with a business is simething that we train ourselves to not worrhy ablout.
+They love their profession, but dealing with a business is simething that we train ourselves to not worrhy about.
 My recommendation is that you plan to stay for &ldquo;a while&rdquo; teaching the ropes.
 After &ldquo;a while&rdquo; they will tell you that they are ready and (wah, wah, wah) they don&rsquo;t need you anymore.
 Congratulations, but ou are probably not done.
 Have them keep you as an on-demand consultant.
 The questions will come and it should be easy to reach out to you and your hard-earned wisdom.</p>

 <h1>Finally&hellip;</h1>
  <p>You may have been doing too much and working harder than you had to.
 They will figure that out very quickly.
 Don&rsquo;t be offended if they say they are going to do things differently.
 This is an opportunity for you to learn, too.</p>

 <h1>Happy Endings!</h1>
  <p>You want them to succeed and they want succeed.
-Nevertheless, keep in mind that we are trained from early age to <em>compete</em>.
+Nevertheless, keep in mind that we are trained from an early age to <em>compete</em>.
 You were the boss and everybody submitted to you (more or less).
-Now you all will have to learn to collaborate and deal with each as equally well-intentioned and wanting their common work to succeed.
-It is going to be streneous for a while but there is light at the end of the tunnel: you get what you want and they get what they want.</p>
+Now all of you will have to learn to collaborate and deal with each other as equally well-intentioned and wanting your common work to succeed.
+It is going to be streneous for a while, but at the end of the tunnel you all get what you want.</p>

 {% include related.html %}